waydabber/BetterDisplay/README.md

 ## About

-BetterDisplay ([formerly BetterDummy](https://github.com/waydabber/BetterDisplay/discussions/676)) is a truly wonderful tool!
+BetterDisplay is a truly wonderful tool!
 It let's you convert your displays to fully scalable screens, allows brightness control, provides XDR/HDR upscaling (extra brightness beyond 100% on compatible displays), full dimming to black, helps you create and manage virtual displays (dummies) for your Mac, create Picture in Picture windows of your displays and gives you a host of other features to manage your display's settings easily from the menu bar.

 <div align="center">
 <img width="600" alt="screenshot" src="https://user-images.githubusercontent.com/37590873/174477337-745a7bb5-dd07-4c3f-bacf-dee7224cdcdc.png">